enthought/distributed-array-protocol/protocol.rst

 Definitions:

-  * Process: a "process" is the basic unit of execution; each process has an address space, local objects, and is able to communicate with other processes to send and receive data.
-Same as an MPI process, an IPython engine, etc.
+  * Process: a "process" is the basic unit of execution and is as defined in MPI.
+Analogous with an IPython.parallel engine.
+Each process has an address space, one or more namespaces that contain objects, and is able to communicate with other processes to send and receive data.

   * A distributed array is a single logical array, of arbitrary dimensionality, that is divided among multiple processes.